Yurok: Contemporary

 Fishing, hunting, and gathering remain important to tribal members.
 Basket weaving and woodcarving are important arts.
 A traditional hamlet of wooden plank buildings, called Sumeg, was built in 1990.
 The Jump Dance and Brush Dance remain part of tribal ceremonies.
-The tribes involvement in condor reintroduction, along with traditional burning, environmental restoration, wildfire preparedness, the drought, and juvenile fish kill, was discussed with Governor Gavin Newsom when he visited in June 2021.
+The tribe's involvement in condor reintroduction, along with traditional burning, environmental restoration, wildfire preparedness, the drought, and juvenile fish kill, was discussed with Governor Gavin Newsom when he visited in June 2021.